Neru Nagahama

 Neru Nagahama (長濱 ねる, Nagahama Neru) is a Japanese television personality, television presenter, and actress.
-She is a former member of the girl groups Keyakizaka46 and Hiragana Keyakizaka46 and current chairperson of the Tokyo Idol Festival.
+She is a former member of the idol girl groups Keyakizaka46 and Hiragana Keyakizaka46 and current chairperson of the Tokyo Idol Festival.

 Nagahama joined Keyakizaka46 in 2015 as the founding member of its subgroup Hiragana Keyakizaka46, and was briefly the only member of that subgroup.
-She left Hiragana Keyakizaka46 in 2017 and Keyakizaka46 in 2019, and returned to the entertainment industry a year later as a television presenter and actress.
+She left Hiragana Keyakizaka46 in 2017, Keyakizaka46 in 2019, and returned to the entertainment industry a year later as a television presenter and actress.
 She was appointed the Tokyo Idol Festival chairperson in 2021.

 Early life

 Nagahama was born in Nagasaki, Nagasaki Prefecture.
-Between the ages of 3 to 7, she lived on Nakadōri Island, a remote part of Nagasaki in the Gotō Islands.
+Between the ages of 3 and 7, she lived on Nakadōri Island, a remote part of Nagasaki in the Gotō Islands.

 During high school, Nagahama appeared as a participant in the All Japan High School Quiz Championship, a game show for high school students.
 She advanced to the prefectural-level championships.